-Is there a Gardasil HPV vaccine lawsuit?
+Is there a Gardasil lawsuit?

 Yes.
 The vaccine injury lawyers at Saiontz & Kirk, P.A. represent individuals pursuing Gardasil lawsuits against Merck & Co., over failure to warn about the risk of serious side effects caused by the HPV vaccine.